 Why do you think “The Third Man” has become such as classic?

 Because it’s a pretty good picture.
 Why do people see “Casablanca” again and again?
 Because it is so entertaining.
 Now pictures are often so slow.
 Although they go from cut-bang bang-cut, they’re still slow because they don’t get on with the story.
 We’re talking about beautifully well-made pictures here.
 Also, when we started, there were fade-ins and fade-outs to indicate there was another day or another place.
 Film directors must be gentle to the viewer’s eye.
 If your eyes are taken to the bottom right of the screen, the next cut can’t be half at the top end there, unless you want to shock.
 If you look at all these great masters, they’re gentle to the eye: they make sure than when they make a cut, your eye will be taken to the next place on the screen.
 Now, who the hell cares… I find it very awkward.
 Let’s not forget that movies are a visual art.

-How do you look back to your experiences as first assistant director for other filmmakers?
+How do you look back to your experiences as first assistant director to other filmmakers?